Legal representation of unaccompanied children

 Swedish Refugee Law Center Visit Website

 All unaccompanied children have the right to be represented by a guardian as soon as they have lodged an asylum claim.

-The law also requires that legal counsel be appointed promptly.
+Guardians need to be persons of high moral character and may come from different social backgrounds.
 Every municipality, which is the responsible entity for the reception of unaccompanied children, has a “chief guardian” (överförmyndare) whose role is to assess a person’s suitability to be a guardian.
 General knowledge of managing personal finances and common sense, combined with a personal and social involvement, are considered appropriate qualities.
 There is a specific law covering the duties of the guardian.[2]

 According to law, a guardian must be appointed as soon as possible.
 However, there is no time limit for the appointment of a guardian.[3]
-Guardians are reimbursed for their costs and also receive a nominal fee from municipalities.
-No requirements about formal education or specialist knowledge in the field of asylum are imposed prior to eligible for appointment.
+Guardians are reimbursed for their costs and receive a nominal fee from municipalities.
+No requirements about formal education or specialist knowledge in the field of asylum are imposed prior to being eligible for appointment.
 All guardians are appointed by the chief guardian in the municipality and in many cases, are frequently offered basic training courses.
 There are also national organisations for guardians that also organise courses and exchange views and experiences.
-Both established NGOs in the field of asylum and the Migration Agency offer courses for guardians.
+Both established NGOs in the field of asylum and the Swedish Migration Agency offer courses for guardians.

 In several reports children have voiced that the qualities of the legal guardians vary, in terms of commitment, support provided and knowledge of the asylum procedure.[4]

-339 unaccompanied minors sought asylum in 2023.
+276 unaccompanied children sought asylum in Sweden in 2024.

-Country of origin Number of applicants
+Country of origin Number of unaccompanied child applicants

-Syria
+Syria 75

-Afghanistan 70
+Afghanistan 27

-Somalia 33
+Somalia 24

-Morocco 25
+Morocco 27

-Eritrea 14
+Eritrea 19

-Other 126
+Other 104

-Total
+Total 276

 [1] Administrative Court of Gothenburg, Decision 4737-15, 28 June 2016.

-[2] Lag (2005:429) om god man för ensamkommande barn, available in Swedish at: https://bit.ly/3SzGlY4.
+[2] Lag (2005:429) om god man för ensamkommande barn, available in Swedish here.

 [3] Paragraph 3 § lagen om god man för ensamkommande barn.

-[6] Migration Agency, Legal position Who can be appointed as a public counsel, RS 003/2020, 18 May 2020, available at: https://bit.ly/3SGcXzs.
+[5] Migration Agency, Legal position Who can be appointed as a public counsel, RS 003/2020, 18 May 2020, available here.

-[7] Migration Agency, Rättsligt ställningstagande, Kvalitetskrav på offentliga biträden, RS/021/2020, 10 February 2023, available at: https://bit.ly/4bCYQU9.
+[6] Migration Agency, Rättsligt ställningstagande, Kvalitetskrav på offentliga biträden, RS/021/2020, 10 February 2023, available here.

 Table of contents